« REFRIGERATORS PART 2 | Main | CARA BARER AT HEALTHY LIVING »

 "All over the country Norge dealers are working for today by helping their customers through this difficult period when the purchase of new household appliances is restricted.
 They are preaching the doctrine of conservation - of better care, less repair, they are suggesting ways and means of prolonging the life of valued equipment...
 Norge dealers of all types...are planning for that great day when their showrooms will again be filled..."

-Kitchen,stove GE 1945 Good Housekeeping blog
+Kitchen,stove GE 1945 Good Housekeeping liza cowan ephemera collections

 GE 1945 Good Housekeeping